kedacore/keda-docs/content/docs/2.9/operate/cluster.md

 Keep alive behaviour is enabled by default for every HTTP connection, this could stack a huge amount of connections (one per scaler) in some scenarios.

-You can disable keep alive for every HTTP connection by adding the relevant environment variables to both the KEDA Operator, and KEDA Metrics Server deployments:
+You can disable keep alive for every HTTP connection by adding the relevant environment variable to both the KEDA Operator, and KEDA Metrics Server deployments:

 ```yaml
 - env: